applicaster/developer.applicaster.com/book/ui-builder/ios/RootMenuPlugins.md

 The home key appears as a boolean in the api and in used in `ZLScreenModelas` in `isHomeScreen` property in `river.json` a key for it `"home": false`.
 Please check [Rivers.json](Rivers.md) documentation for more details and <a href="#datasource">Data Source</a> section for understanding data source creation.

 ######Controlling of the navigation bar view
-By default navigation bar container is controlling by `GARootViewContainerController`.
+By default navigation bar container is controlled by `GARootViewContainerController`.

-In some cases (complicated UI or other specifications where the root menu needs to controlnavigationBarView, `ZPRootViewContainerControllerDelegate` protocol should be implemented.
+In some cases complicated UI or other specifications where the root menu needs to controlnavigationBarView, `ZPRootViewContainerControllerDelegate` protocol should be implemented.
 When doing so, `GARootViewContainerController` will delegate all configuration logic of navigation bar view to the root menu.
 In this case developer __must__ implement all cases to support default behavoiurs of the nav bar, like `presentation_type` (on_top or overlay).
-For more deatails please check documentation of the nav bar plugin
+For more deatails please check documentation of the [Nav bar plugin](http://zapp-tech-book.herokuapp.com/ui-builder/ios/NavigatioBarPlugins.html)

 ![NavigationBarStates.png](./Files/NavigationBarStates.png)